 - Informed: These folks are told what’s happening and what was decided, but they do not provide any input or have any responsibility.

 Originally developed by Bain & Company, the RAPID framework is yet another decision making process intended to speed things up while being inclusive by clearly defining individual responsibilities before the process begins.
-The acronym itself doesn’t follow the order of operations that’s typically used:
+The acronym itself doesn’t follow the order of operations that are typically used:

 - Recommender: They kick things off and are the facilitator tasked with ensuring the process concludes with a decision.